carrasti/extrae/README.md

                                         paseInt $.text(), 10
 ```

-Next define a **collection** for the contacts and set as its model the
+Next define a **collection** for the movies and set as its model the
-`ContactModel` written in the previous step:
+`MovieModel` written in the previous step:

 ```coffee-script
 class MovieCollection extends Extrae.Collection